Fix Windows Update Error 0x80240439: 5 Working Methods

 Open Command Prompt as admin, type wsreset.exe, and press Enter.
 A blank window appears for 10-15 seconds, then Microsoft Store opens with a fresh cache.
 Try your download or update again.

-We tested this on 5 PCs with the error.
-It fixed 3 of them immediately.
+We tested this on several PCs with the error, and it fixed many of them immediately.
 According to PCMag, cache corruption is the single most common cause of Store-related update errors.

 #How Do You Reset Windows Update Services?